noaa-pifsc/reefmapper/README.md

 ## Ideas
 - database/mission app integration | semi-done metadata integration
     - take advantage of QA/QC and eliminate errors
+     - to do:
-     - to do: - automatically check flags as steps finish
+     - - automatically check flags as steps finish
+       - Parsing Log files via uploader for quick checks?
 - logging (in database?)
     - email status and reports?
     - verify status checks? (files, sizes, and so on?)